comp423-25s/ci-cd-tutorial/README.md

 - The `--source-secret=mt12-cicd-git-credentials` flag directs OKD to use the secret you created to clone the private repo.
 - The `--labels=app=mt12-cicd-demo` parameter tags the created BuildConfig, ImageStream, and DeploymentConfig with a common label, "app=mt12-cicd-demo".

+Over in OKD, in the web browser, you should look to see the application appear in your project.
+You should find its build status and track the build.

 #### 2. Expose the Service
 Expose your FastAPI service externally by creating a route, also tagging it:
 ```bash